 Step 7: Remove scones from the oven and allow to cool on the pan for a few minutes.
 Transfer scones to a bakers rack to continue cooling.
 Best when eaten warm, or within two days.
 Store in an airtight container on the counter or freeze for up to a month.

 Variations: There are so many ways to dress up these scones.
 Add chopped nuts, dried fruit, chocolate chips, lavender or other edible dried flowers to the dry mix.
-Begin with about a handful or 1/4 C of add-ins, and add more if desired.
+Begin with about a handful or 1/4-1/2 C of add-ins.
 Zest or extracts should be added to the wet mix (start with 1/4 tsp).

 Vegan: To make this recipe vegan, use the same amount of vegan butter; however, I discovered that it’s best to freeze the butter for at least 15 minutes before grating.
 Swap out the buttermilk for non-dairy milk with 1 tsp (5 ml) of lemon juice or apple cider vinegar added to it.
 Also, substitute the solid part of coconut milk (refrigerated) for the sour cream or use vegan sour cream.
 After forming the disk shape, refrigerate the dough for about 15 minutes to make the wedges easier to slice.
 Alternatively, you can just drop the dough onto the parchment in 8 equal amounts.